Table of Contents

 But, you probably didn’t think about using mini loaf pans to organize all the stuff you’re going to throw in that drawer!
 It’s brilliant.
 You can fit them in and even stack them!

 I’m back on the cords.
-I might be at my highest level of annoyance anytime I have to go underneath my desk to mess around with the cords.
+I might be at my highest level of annoyance anytime I have to go underneath my desk to mess around with electronics.

-If I’m under there it’s because something is probably not working the way I want it to and I have to futz around with the cords and I definitely don’t want to be figuring out what cord is what.
+If I’m under there it’s because something is probably not working the way I want it to and I have to futz around with the cords figuring out what goes with what.

 A Stand Up To Do List

-You can find the details for making this to do list on Little Birdie Secrets.
+You can find the details for making the to-dos list on Little Birdie Secrets.